EPCCed/eidf-docs/docs/services/s3/s3browser.md

 1. A list of your projects will be shown.
 1. Click on a project.

-Your selected project's S3 account names and associated access keys will be shown in the 'ACCESS KEYS' section.
+Your selected project's S3 access keys will be shown in the 'ACCESS KEYS' section.

 ## Select S3 accounts and access keys

-The 'ACCESS KEYS' section shows your selected project's S3 account names and associated access keys.
+The 'ACCESS KEYS' section shows your selected project's S3 access keys, grouped by their S3 account names.

 !!!
 Note "S3 access keys and permissions"

-    You will only see the S3 account names corresponding to those access keys to which your project lead has granted you permission to view.
+    You will only see those access keys, and associated S3 accounts, which your project lead has granted you permission to view.

+    If you are a project lead, then you will see all the access keys, and associated S3 accounts, for your project.

-To select an S3 account and access key, click on an access key.
+To select an access key, click on the access key.

-The current buckets within your project, owned by this S3 account, will be shown in the 'BUCKETS' section.
+The current buckets within your project, belonging to the S3 account which owns the selected access key, will be shown in the 'BUCKETS' section.

 ## Manage buckets

-The 'BUCKETS' section shows you the current buckets within your project owned by your selected S3 account.
-Within this section, you can manage buckets for your selected project, using your selected access key.
+The 'BUCKETS' section shows you the current buckets within your project belonging to the S3 account which owns the selected access key.

+!!!
+Note "Access keys, S3 accounts and buckets"

+    Selecting different access keys belonging to the same S3 account will show the same buckets in the 'BUCKETS' section, as all the buckets belonging to the S3 account are shown.

 ### Create a bucket